MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **CritiqueSummary** - Summary of what all critiques user saw with their counts.

-- **ExitEventCode–** Code to identify under which scenario user exit out of rehearse session, whether it was error scenario or successful exit.
+- **ExitEventCode** - Code to identify under which scenario user exit out of rehearse session, whether it was error scenario or successful exit.

 - **PauseRehearsingCount** – Count of how many times user clicked on pause rehearsal.